Sunday, April 30, 2017

 Thursday, April 27, 2017

 Despite four significantly cooler than average days (April 22 – 25), this month is still poised to set a new record for warmest April in Washington, D.C., breaking the existing record from 1981.
 If this month finishes as the warmest April on record, then it would join February was Washington, D.C.’s second record warmest month of 2017.
-This month could also finish drier than average as well, since the Nation’s Capital averages 3.06” of April rainfall and only 2.62” has occurred through April 26.
+This month could also finish drier than average as well, since the nation’s capital averages 3.06” of April rainfall and only 2.62” has occurred through April 26.

 This month’s warmer and drier than average weather continues a common trend over the last two years.
-Since May 2015, Washingtonians have had three of their warmest months on record (May 2015, December 2015 and February 2017) with several months in between ranking in the Top Ten for warmest on record.
+Since May 2015, Washingtonians have had three of their warmest months on record (May 2015, December 2015 and February 2017) with several months in between ranking in the Top 10 for warmest on record.
 Last summer Washingtonians experienced the sixth warmest July and second warmest August on record.
 In a rare occurrence, both July and August 2016 finished with the same monthly average temperature (82.7 degrees) at National Airport.

 The drier than average conditions have lasted so long, that moderate drought conditions have enveloped much of the Mid-Atlantic Region.
 The fact this spring hasn’t provided any significant drought relief isn’t good news for gardeners and farmers.
 NOAA’s Climate Prediction Center is expecting May to be a warmer than average month in the Mid-Atlantic Region, despite potentially cooler than average temperatures close to Mother’s Day.
 Also, there is an equal chance for above or below average precipitation next month.

-1. 62.1 (1981)
+1. 62.1° (1981)

-2. 62.0 (1994), (2017 through April 26)
+2. 62.0° (1994), (2017 through April 26)